DevoInc/python-ds-connector/README.md

 The `historical` argument to any of the loading method is used to specify if the data should be loaded in real time or with a historical timestamp.

 For real time uploads, each record sent to Devo will be given an eventdate corresponding to the time that it was received by Devo.
 In the case of real time uploads, no timestamp needs to be provided within the data itself.

 For historical uploads, each record must have a timestamp.
 The timestamp should be specified using either `ts_index` or `ts_name` (see the description of the methods for more information).
+In general, timestamps may be in any format accepted by the `start` argument to `Reader.query` (string, datetime, pandas Timestamp, or unix timestamp in seconds).
+Note, that when loading data from a file the timestamp must be in
-This timestamp should be in the form of `YYYY-MM-DD hh:mm:ss` with the seconds having an optional fractional component.
-Note that any object that has a string representation of this form is a valid timestamp.
-For example, a `datetime.datetime` object meets this criteria.
+`YYYY-MM-DD hh:mm:ss` format with the seconds having an optional fractional component.

-Warning: historical data should be sent into Devo in order.
+###### Warning: Historical data should be sent into Devo in order.

 #### Methods